 2.2.2 Human-Rating Waivers, Deviations, and Exceptions.
-At SRR, the Program Manager shall summarize, in the HRCP, all requests for waivers, deviations, and exceptions to the certification and technical requirements in this NPR, as well as any exemptions to the failure tolerance requirement and provide access to the program documentation that contains the waivers, deviations, and exceptions.
+At SRR, the Program Manager shall summarize, in the HRCP, all requests for waivers, deviations, and exceptions to the certification process defined in this NPR and technical requirements referenced by this NPR, as well as any exemptions to the failure tolerance requirement and provide access to the program documentation that contains the waivers, deviations, and exceptions.
 (This is updated at SDR, PDR, CDR, and ORR.)

 2.2.3 Safety Analysis Processes.
 At SRR, the Program Manager shall document in the HRCP, implement, and maintain (for the life of the program) a process for identifying hazards, understanding risk implications of the hazards, modeling hazard scenarios, quantifying and ranking risks to crew safety, and mitigating risks and deficiencies.